inkdropapp/forum/README.md

-# OUR FORUM IS MOVED
+# OUR FORUM HAS BEEN MOVED

 Please visit our new forum here: